diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 }
 ~~~

-I have added the two hold definition that were created to help in the visualization.
+I have added the two hold definitions that were created to help in the visualization.
 Please refer back to the section on delegating transition if the expansion is not clear.
 We now expand the next outermost parametrized TM, compose.

 ~~~